tekinmuhammed/Calculator/README.md

-Basic calculator with four operations by using python
+Basic calculator with four operations by using Python